-School gates are a part of the school which are usually overlooked within the school's smoking policy.
+School gates are a part of the school which are usually overlooked within the school's smokefree policy.

-We are encouraging all schools across Wales, both primary and secondary, to adopt or update their current smoking policy.
+We are encouraging all schools across Wales, both primary

+and secondary, to adopt or update their current smokefree policy.

-Many children walk in and out of school through clouds of second-hand smoke created by adults and other school children.
+Children sometimes walk in and out of school through clouds of second-hand smoke created by people smoking at the gates.
 This policy should be in place to protect people from second-hand smoke.